JetBrains/amper/docs/src/user-guide/product-types/android-app.md

 ### Code shrinking

-When creating a release build with Amper, R8 will be used automatically, with minification and shrinking enabled.
+When creating a release build with Kargo, R8 will be used automatically, with minification and shrinking enabled.
 This is equivalent to the following Gradle configuration:

 ```kotlin